 IoT Pilot Project

-One of the challenges of getting started is that IoT technology and its use cases are still evolving.
-In this environment, it’s advisable to start small with pilot IoT use case projects, experiment, build prototypes, and then expand as you develop IoT expertise.
+One of the challenges of getting started is that IoT technology and its Applications are still evolving.
+In this environment, it’s advisable to start small with pilot IoT Applications projects, experiment, build prototypes, and then expand as you develop IoT expertise.